csc-training/summerschool/gpu/docs/05-sycl-essentials.md

     - **in-order**:
         - `queue q{property::queue::in_order()};`
         - creates a linear task graph
-        - a task/kernel  will start execution only when the preceeding is completed
+        - a task/kernel  will start execution only when the preceding is completed
-        - no conncurrent execution
+        - no concurrent execution

 # Dependencies via Buffer and Accessors API